 - NO TRAVEL OUTSIDE OF BREVARD COUNTY DURING THE PAST TWO WEEKS.

-- NO SYMPTOMS IN THE PAST TWO WEEKS.If you do not have a volunteer waiver on file with us, please complete the online form at https://thechildrenshungerproject.org/volunteer-opportunities or download, print and sign to bring with you at https://thechildrenshungerproject.org/wp-content/uploads/2019/08/VOLUNTEER-AGREEMENT-Rev-Aug-2019.pdf
+- NO SYMPTOMS IN THE PAST TWO WEEKS.If you do not have a volunteer waiver on file with us, please click here to complete the online form or click here to download, print and sign the form to bring with you.

 PLEASE CONTACT US IF YOUR PLANS CHANGE AND YOU ARE NOT AVAILABLE at 321-610-1900

-Unlike organizations that have federal and state funding, we rely on the goodness of businesses, civic groups, faith-based organizations and individuals.
+Many organizations have federal and state funding, we rely on the goodness of businesses, civic groups, faith-based organizations and individuals.
 All of our meals are prepped, packed and distributed by volunteers.

 For those who can make a significant contribution, consider joining the Children’s Circle of Hope Society -this society is open to anyone contributing $1,000 or more annually.
 Contributions can be set up on a recurring basis of $84 per month.